d2clouds/speedray-cli/docs/documentation/serve.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# ng serve
+# sr serve

 ## Overview
-`ng serve` builds the application and starts a web server.
+`sr serve` builds the application and starts a web server.

 All the build Options are available in serve, below are the additional options.